rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 #######

 .. js:function:: applyRichTextEditorConfig(unitId, section, config)

-	:param String unitId:
+	:param String unitId: The id of the unit
+	:param String section: The name of the section
+	:param Object config: The RichTextEditor config object which will be merged with the default config

 .. raw:: html

-		The id of the unit
-	:param String section:

 .. raw:: html

-		The name of the section
-	:param Object config:
+	Applies the given RichTextEditor config object to the default config set in the module of the unit for a specific section of a unit

 .. raw:: html

-		The RichTextEditor config object which will be merged with the default config

-Applies the given RichTextEditor config object to the default config set in the module of the unit for a specific section of a unit
+	<br><br>